 Undoubtedly, someone you know or one of their acquaintances has lived or worked in the city that will soon be your home.
 Arrange to chat with them in advance to get their insights into your new locale and to ask for advice.
-They will generally be happy to share the names of favourite restaurants, neighbourhoods that are dicey and any other practical information you request.
+They will generally be happy to share the names of favorite restaurants, neighborhoods that are dicey and any other practical information you request.

 Be a Tourist

 Your move doesn’t automatically make you a local.
 Spend some time playing tourist in your new city.
 You can take a guided tour, try out various forms of public transportation and see the prominent local sites.
 You’ll begin feeling more comfortable while learning about your new home.

 Being the newcomer means making a real effort to become part of life in your new city.
 If you have children, explore the library together and check out the extracurricular programs the community centers and schools have to offer.

 Connect with friends of friends who have been recommended to you; you may hit it off, or they may lead you to others you’d like to know.
 Join a group or two and go regularly.
 It takes time to get to know people, but doing things together and seeing each other on a regular basis often leads to friendship.

 Remember: it may not be easy to leave your comfortable life and familiar routines behind, but a world of new experiences awaits.